reactrotterdam/meetup/README.md

 ## Stay in touch

-We see us as an active technical community outside of the meetups we organise, that's why we created a Slack space that everyone can join.
-[Join][slack]
+We see us as an active technical community outside of the meetups we organise, that's why we created a [Slack space][slack] that everyone can join.

 ## Sponsors and Partners